ZanzyTHEbar/UFO-Detector/DataSet/README.md

 Here we will place all information regarding how to make your own dataset, as well as provide our current dataset(s) to you.

+Once certain classifications have been made, we will be able to further classify the incoming data using characteristics of the  estimate object.
+E.x if the object is detected as an asteroid or satellite with reasonable confidence, we will be able to classify it further based on the velocity, size, projected trajectory, etc.

+Image classification is a very important part of the development of this project, with added features such as this being a great way to further improve the accuracy of our model.

+### __*List of things to Train AI on*__

+- [ ] Paraglider/Paramotor.
+- [ ] Skydivers/Wingsuit.
+- [ ] Small planes.
+- [x] Commercial Aircraft.
+- [ ] Helicopter.
+- [ ] Military Aircraft.
+- [ ] Jetpacks.
+- [ ] Drones.
+- [ ] RC Planes.
+- [x] Avians.
+- [ ] Bugs.
+- [ ] Solar phenomena (Sundogs).
+- [ ] Space phenomena (Stars).
+- [ ] Satellites.
+- [ ] ISS.
+- [ ] Meteorites.
+- [ ] Asteroids.
+- [ ] Comets.
+- [ ] Planets.
+- [ ] Moons.

 ## COLLECTING THE DATASET

 To generate the dataset we are going to use Google images(for now).
 This will be the first step in our process.